atul348/Coding/README.md

 # Coding
-Here i will write the main question reading topic wise
+Here i will write the main question  topic wise